UniversalDependencies/docs/_ab/index.md

 ### Tags

-* The Abkhaz treebank uses all universal POS tags except AUX and X.
+* The Abkhaz treebank uses all universal POS tags except X.

-* The POS tag VERB is used for genuine verbs including verbal nouns (masdars) and predicates derived from other word classes (adjectives, nouns).
+* The POS tag VERB is used for genuine verbs including verbal nouns (masdars), and for predicates derived from other word classes (adjectives, nouns).

 * The POS tag PART is used for the words *ҳәа*, *уҳәа* (direct speech/quote particles).

+* There are two copula verbs, *а́кә-заа-ра* and *а́кә-ха-ра*.
+The first one is static and the second dynamic, roughly corresponding to German `sein` and `werden`.
+No other verb is tagged as AUX.

 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.